DeepCyclone/EnrollmentSystem/README.md

 - Make enrollment process as much simple as it could be

 ## Logic
+  Appicant enter results then a system automatically generated a list of available subject.
+  Actor select education form and priority of available faculties and saves data.
+  Then administrator should approve this requests and run the system.

 ## App structure

-MVC-based web-app created with Java and some JS insertions
+MVC-based web-app created with Java.
+Also added JS logic to render some pages dynamically and do some client-based fields validity check

 ## Available roles

+- Admin
-- ADMIN
+  - Change applicant statuses
-  -
+  - Delete accounts

-- APPLICANT
+  - View results
+  - Run an enrollment system

-  -
+- Applicant
+  - Select faculties corresponding to enterred results
+  - Select education forms and priorites of faculties
+  - Obtain an information about statuses of enrollment on each faculty

 ## Database schema
   ![Schema](/database/base.png)